-Our efficiency ratio, a non-GAAP measure, which is defined as noninterest expense divided by the sum of net interest income plus noninterest income, was 88.69% in 2017 as compared to 98.45% in 2016.
+Our efficiency ratio, a non-GAAP measure, which is defined as noninterest expense divided by the sum of net interest income plus noninterest income, was 95.85% in 2018 as compared to 88.69% in 2017.
+The increase in this ratio largely relates to the nonrecurring other operating expense items incurred during 2018, discussed above, along with the loss of the impact of the gain on the sale leaseback transaction from 2017 in 2018.
 We continue to seek opportunities to operate more efficiently through the use of technology, improving processes, reducing nonperforming assets and increasing productivity.
+For 2019 we have initiated a review of existing and renewing contractual relationships to determine if we are maximizing these products and services.

-Deferred Tax Assets and Income Taxes
+Income Taxes and Deferred Tax Assets